|Nutritional Guidelines (per serving)|

-This stir-fried vegetable recipe is easy to make and tastes like a stir-fry should - very flavorful and fresh.
+This stir-fried vegetable recipe is easy to make and tastes like a stir-fry should―very flavorful and fresh.
 It is also really flexible.
 You can serve it as a side dish or add shrimp, chicken or tofu for a main course entree.
 Also, you can choose your own assortment of vegetables based on what is fresh and available where you live.
 The recipe includes vegetarian/vegan substitutions that make for equally delicious results.
 Enjoy!

-- 2 to 3 Tbsp. vegetable oil
+- 2 to 3 tbsp. vegetable oil

-- 3 to 4 Tbsp. white wine (or sherry, or cooking wine/sherry)
+- 3 to 4 tbsp. white wine (or sherry, or cooking wine/sherry)

 - 3 to 4 cloves garlic (finely chopped)

-- 1 to 2 fresh red chilies (finely sliced, OR 1/2 to 3/4 tsp. dried crushed chili)
+- 1 to 2 fresh red chilies (finely sliced, or 1/2 to 3/4 tsp. dried crushed chili)

-- Optional: handful roasted cashews
+- Optional: a handful of roasted cashews

 - For the Sauce: